Pelumi-Johnson/-Network-Troubleshooting-and-Fault-Isolation-in-a-Multi-VLAN-Environment/README.md

 ![Final Ping Test](./screenshots/final-ping-test.png)

 ## Key Concepts Applied
-Structured troubleshooting using symptom based isolation VLAN membership verification and port assignment control IP subnet and default gateway validation
+- Structured troubleshooting using symptom based isolation
+- VLAN membership verification and port assignment control
+- IP subnet and default gateway validation
-802.1Q trunk dependency for router on a stick operation Router subinterface verification and encapsulation integrity ACL review as part of layered troubleshooting
+- 802.1Q trunk dependency for router on a stick operation
+- Router subinterface verification and encapsulation integrity
-Path based fault isolation from endpoint to destination
+- Path based fault isolation from endpoint to destination

 ## Outcome
 Executed controlled fault simulation and restoration across a multi VLAN network, demonstrating the ability to isolate and resolve configuration failures using a repeatable troubleshooting process.
 Delivered a validated network recovery workflow aligned with real world operational support and network engineering practice.